plainsquirrel/strapi-plugin-lexical/README.md

 By maintaining these relationships, users can be notified when deleting content that is still referenced elsewhere, helping prevent accidental data loss.

 ## Roadmap

 ### v0 - Alpha
-- Implement basic functionality.
+- [x] Implement basic functionality.
-- Port features from the Lexical playground as the initial foundation.
+- [x] Port features from the Lexical playground as the initial foundation.
+- [x] Integrate Strapi Media Assets and enable linking to Strapi Collection Entries
-- Create field presets:
+- [ ] Create field presets:
   - **Simple**, **Complex**, and **Full** (selectable during field setup).
-- Gather community feedback.
+- [ ] Gather community feedback.
-- Look for a potential co-maintainer.
+- [ ] Look for a potential co-maintainer.

 ### v1 - Stable
 - Introduce plugin-based architecture: